-- 1. Make sure the floor of the kiln and the tops of the shelves are coated with kiln wash. - 2.
-This will protect these surfaces from melting glaze and ceramics. - 3.
-Do not coat the undersides or sides of the shelves. - 4.
-Do not apply kiln wash to the brick sides or element holders.
-(Damage to the elements could result). - 5.
-If you have a kiln sitter, put kiln wash on the cone supports (not the sensing rod) for accurate cone action. - 6.
-Clean off the old wash and reapply new wash each time you fire or when it begins to chip away.
+1. Make sure the floor of the kiln and the tops of the shelves are coated with kiln wash.

+2. This will protect these surfaces from melting glaze and ceramics.

+3. Do not coat the undersides or sides of the shelves.

+4. Do not apply kiln wash to the brick sides or element holders.
+(Damage to the elements could result).

+5. If you have a kiln sitter, put kiln wash on the cone supports (not the sensing rod) for accurate cone action.

+6. Clean off the old wash and reapply new wash each time you fire or when it begins to chip away.

+7. Be aware of any hazardous warnings on your kiln wash.
+Most kiln wash contains silica.